Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 Here’s the best eSIM for Jamaica travel in 2026 — and which plan actually fits your trip.

 I’m based in Portugal and compare eSIM providers for travelers full-time.
 I’ve used Holafly personally in Portugal, Turkey, and Thailand.
-For Jamaica, this analysis is based on verified April 2026 pricing, carrier data, and real traveler reports.
+For Jamaica, this analysis is based on verified May 2026 pricing, carrier data, independent coverage testing, and real traveler reports including first-hand accounts from Montego Bay, Ocho Rios, Negril, and the Blue Mountains.

 - Best unlimited: Holafly — $29.90/5d on Digicel, truly unlimited, no cap